cezarysanecki/parking-domain/README.md

 - Clients reserve spots from main bank
 - Reservations cannot exceed 50% of the available main bank

+### Loyalty points

+- Clients can receive loyalty points for reporting issues or being "long-term" client
+- "Long-term" client is someone who park for more than half of the days in a month - 3 months in a row
+- Loyalty points can be redeemed to receive gifts

 ## Inspirations

 - [DevMentors YouTube video](https://www.youtube.com/@DevMentorsPL/videos)